LaureBrenot/msnoise_mutations/moving_ref/README.md

 ref_start = ref_end - stack_size
 ```

-The reference is the **single preceding non-overlapping stack**.
+The reference is the mean of all stacks within the single preceding non-overlapping window.
+With gap-free regularly-stepped data this window contains exactly one stack, reducing to a simple lag-1 difference.
 The measured
 quantity is the velocity change between two consecutive stacks:

 $$\Delta\frac{\delta v}{v}(t) = \frac{\delta v}{v}(t)_\mathrm{curr} - \frac{\delta v}{v}(t-1)_\mathrm{ref}$$